Second DerivativesIn Exercises 19–26, use implicit differentiatio... | Channels for Pearson+

 Recommended video:

-The second derivative, d²y/dx², measures the rate of change of the first derivative, providing information about the concavity of the function.
-To find it, differentiate the expression for dy/dx implicitly with respect to x again.
-This step requires applying the chain rule and product rule, and the result helps determine the behavior of the function, such as identifying points of inflection.
+The second derivative, denoted as d²y/dx², represents the derivative of the first derivative, providing information about the curvature or concavity of a function.
+In the context of implicit differentiation, finding the second derivative involves differentiating the expression for dy/dx again with respect to x, often requiring the use of the chain rule and implicit differentiation techniques.

 Recommended video: